foundersandcoders/Product-Management-Curriculum/README.md

 * Understand the product development cycle from discovery and definition to build phase
 * Understand the role and responsibilities of a Product Manager and a product owner
-* Understand Scrum and agile
+* Understand Scrum and Agile
 * Learn methods and techniques that facilitate user-centred, consensus-driven decision making in definition, discovery and build phase

 ## Goals